-10 Notice also that this idea revives, at least in part, the approach of the "generative semanticists" (for argument against this idea at the time, see especially Fodor (1970); for discussion, see Newmeyer (1980)) that held that predicates like e.g. kill are derived from e.g. course to disfunde die.
+Notice also that this idea revives, at least in part, the approach of the "generative semanticists" (for arguments against this idea at the time, see especially Fodor (1970); for discussion, see Newmeyer (1980) that held that predicates like e.g. kill are derived from e.g.